gebhardm/flmdisplay/panel/README.md

 	var httpport = 1080;

 The corresponding web server is advertised using mdns with name 'flmpanel'; so using Bonjour/mDNS you should easily be capable to find it on your network.

-Have fun.

-Markus Gebhard, Karlsruhe, June/August 2014
+Note that the original client *flm.js* files are maintained in the *../combined* version only; so, if the panel called in a browser does not work, usually the set links are broken.
+Reset them in your *panel-folder* by

+	rm flm.*
+	ln -s ../combined/flm.graph.js
+	ln -s ../combined/flm.index.js
+	ln -s ../combined/flm.panel.js

 ##Graph display
 To get a real-time experience there is a graph display that also allows switching off detected sensors.
 Play with it to your convenience; by default 5 minutes are displayed.
 I experienced that some device might don't like the amount of data kept locally, so you may change the displayed interval in the code of *flm.graph.js*, line 93: